-For purposes of the foregoing chart, AISI, BK and MBA were each asked to provide its opinion as to the appraised base value of each aircraft as of the scheduled delivery month of the applicable aircraft, all but five of which are in the future.
+For purposes of the foregoing chart, AISI, BK and MBA were each asked to provide its opinion as to the appraised base value of each aircraft, projected as of the scheduled delivery month of the applicable aircraft.
 As part of this process, all three Appraisers performed "desk top" appraisals without any physical inspection of the aircraft.
 The appraisals are based on various assumptions and methodologies, which vary among the appraisals.
 The Appraisers have delivered letters summarizing their respective appraisals, copies of which are annexed to this Prospectus Supplement as Appendix II.
 For a discussion of the assumptions and methodologies used in each of the appraisals, reference is hereby made to such summaries.